sugarlabs/sugar-ai/README.md

 Review the terminal output for further details and error messages.

+## Setting up CI/CD Environment Variables

+When deploying Sugar-AI in CI/CD pipelines, you'll need to configure environment variables properly.
+Current CI/CD uses github webhooks.
+So make sure to create a webhook secret and add it to the `.env`.

 ## Using the Streamlit App

 Sugar-AI also provides a Streamlit-based interface for quick interactions and visualizations.